arindas/resume/arindas-resume.md

     with sources and sinks to API calls to machine learning inference services.
   - _This solution enables rapid integration of our Machine Learning inference services with downstream user applications - including our Cloud Storage application._
+  - In addition to workflows with a single ML API call, we implemented multi-stage processor pipelines
+  - Our Processor integration implementation is network protocol agnostic, allowing us to support HTTP/S as well as DICOM networking for connecting and exchanging images with the processor.
+It's also possible to support other protocols like GraphQL, gRPC etc. in the future.
+  - We support multiple types of pipelines, ranging from SEQUENTIAL where a batch of images is sequentially processed by multiple stages, to CUMULATIVE - where a single stage receives the original input batch as well as the outputs of all the stages before it.
+We also support a FANOUT stage, where we can spawn multiple oneshot tasks to process the same input batch of images in parallel with the different stages in the pipeline.
+  - _This solution will enable us to integrate our **image enhancement and segmentation services** with **third-party image processors** in the same pipeline without requiring complex code integration_.

 - <b>Cloud Image annotation solution with AI Image enhancement</b>